College: Arts and Sciences

 Columbus, OH 43210

-The school offers more than $80,000 annually in scholarships and awards to its undergraduate students.
+The School of Communication offers more than $80,000 annually in scholarships and awards to its undergraduate students.
 The average award is between $1,000 and $2,000.
 Students are recognized for their achievements each spring by faculty and staff at a scholarship award ceremony.

 Interested in a business career?